j-nagar/recipes-and-ratings-analysis/README.md

 ## Data Cleaning and Exploratory Data Analysis

 ### Data Cleaning

-To clean the data, first the recipes and interactions datasets were merged using a left merge.
-Then, the ratings of ‘0’ were replaced with NaN, since the rating scale was from 1 to 5, and the ratings of ‘0’ were likely missing data.
-Next, nutritional information was extracted from the ‘nutrition’ column into separate columns for calories, fat, sugar, sodium, protein, etc. Then, the average ratings per recipe was calculated and added as a new column to the dataframe.
-The missing values were handled but not imputing them since there was no accurate and reliable way to estimate them.
+1. In the merged dataset, the ratings of ‘0’ were filled with NaN, since the rating scale was from 1 to 5, which does not include the value of 0.
+The recipes with ratings of ‘0’ had missing rating data.

+2. Nutritional information was extracted from the ‘nutrition’ column into separate columns for calories, fat, sugar, sodium, protein, etc.

+3. The average rating per recipe was calculated and added as a new column to the dataframe (as a Series).
+This resulting data was used for the project’s analysis.

+4. The missing values were handled by not imputing them since there was no accurate and reliable way to estimate them.

 ```py
 print(recipes.head().to_markdown(index=False))